All about snakes

 Background

-Fossil evidence indicates that snakes date back 143 to 167 million years ago, to the Jurassic Period when the world was relatively warm.
-They’re thought to have evolved from burrowing or aquatic lizards and, like them, initially had legs.
-There are other anatomical similarities, though, that tie the two together, including eyes without lids and no external ears.
+Fossil evidence indicates snakes date back 143 to 167 million years, to the Jurassic Period when the world was relatively warm.
+It’s thought they evolved from burrowing and aquatic lizards because of anatomical similarities, including eyes without lids and no external ears.
+And, like them, they probably had legs back then, too.
+Both snakes and lizards belong to the scientific class Reptilia and the order Squamata, but snakes have their own suborder, Serpentes.

 Physical description

-Color drawing snake anatomy with labels.
+Color drawing of snake anatomy with labels.

 Eyes